Updated March 13, 2023

 To create a connection,

-Once the Connection is established, it is imperative that we create the destination point depending upon which type of message transfer we intend to execute using JMS.
+Once the connection is established, it is imperative that we create the destination point depending upon which type of message transfer we intend to execute using it.

 To create a Queue session,